Orange 1970s Table Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: Made in several colours, as you can see below.
+Other versions: This orange 1970s table lamp exists in several colours, as you can see below.

 Only a sticker on the orange and white lamp with written on it “143“.